Writing Plan Phases

 • phase in-progress

 Information Technology Infrastructure (ITI) is a program in the College of Continuing and Professional Studies at the University of Minnesota focused on major aspects of Information Technology.
-Courses are a mix of computer science and business courses designed to educate students on all aspects of the IT industry through instructors who currently work in IT.
-IT is a unique industry due to the speed of change in technology which requires the ITI program to identify the changes and modify the program to meet the always changing demands.
-The program is designed for a bachelor's degree in the form of a BAS (Bachelor of Applied Science), minor, and certificates.
+Courses combine computer science and business concepts and are designed to educate students on all aspects of the IT industry from instructors who currently work in IT.
+The speed of technology change requires IT professionals to identify the changes and modify their infrastructure to meet shifting demands and new challenges.
+The program offers a bachelor's degree in the form of a BAS (Bachelor of Applied Science), minor, and certificates.
 Students will take courses that can finalize into one (or more) of six sub-plans with current topics covering:

 • Data Science